mrapp-ke/MLRL-Boomer/doc/quickstart/testbed.md

 boomer --data-dir /path/to/datasets/ --dataset dataset-name --feature-binning equal-width
 ```

 Some algorithmic parameters, including the parameter `feature_binning`, come with additional options in the form of key-value pairs.
-They can be specified by using a bracket notation as shown below:
+They can be specified by using a {ref}`bracket-notation` as shown below:

 ```text
 boomer --data-dir /path/to/datasets/ --dataset dataset-name --feature-binning equal-width'{bin_ratio=0.33,min_bins=2,max_bins=64}'